GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 ## Interactivity suppression

-* `--autoplay-policy=...`: Value of `user-gesture-required` to not autoplay video.
+* `--autoplay-policy=…`: Value of `user-gesture-required` to not autoplay video.
 Value of `no-user-gesture-required` to always autoplay video.
 * `--deny-permission-prompts`: Suppress all permission prompts by automatically denying them.
 * `--disable-external-intent-requests`: Disallow opening links in external applications
 * `--disable-features=GlobalMediaControls`: Hide toolbar button that opens dialog for controlling media sessions.